Off Camera Flash

 Fast

-You don’t always have time in some situations to take the time to take flash readings and then set the camera.
-News events are a good example where you need to be ready.
-Recently I photographed the founder, president and son of the president for an article.
-These folks are known to change their mind at the last second and ask you to photograph them just about anywhere—this is when having a TTL portable flash let’s you adjust on the fly.
+Sometimes, you don’t always have time to take flash readings and then set the camera.
+News events are a good example of when you need to be ready.
+Recently, I photographed the founder, president, and son of the president for an article.
+These folks are known to change their minds at the last second and ask you to photograph them just about anywhere—this is when having a TTL portable flash lets you adjust on the fly.

 Taking a flash into the rain forest where coffee is grown in the mountains of Mexico lets me pull it out under all the shade to make the photo look like sunlight.